EvieWei0720/EvieWei0720.github.io/experiences.md

 ---
 layout: page
-permalink: /experiences/index.html
+permalink: /academics/index.html
-title: Experiences
+title: Academics
 ---

 ## Research Projects

-- **Data Visualization and Prediction of Carbon Emission**<br>Led by [Prof. Shi](https://faculty.hdu.edu.cn/jsjxy/sxy2/main.htm)<br>This project aims to deal with the lack of fine-grained data prediction and deliver the urgency of reducing carbon emission via visualization.<br>I am responsible for data collection & preparation, model optimization and paper writing.Our paper tackles the problem of geographically accurate predictions by using fine-grained data, and preliminary optimizes existing methods by adapting deep learning models, such as Autoformer with time series.<br>
+- **Data Visualization and Prediction of Carbon Emission**<br>Led by [Prof. Shi](https://faculty.hdu.edu.cn/jsjxy/sxy2/main.htm)<br>This project aims to deal with the lack of fine-grained data prediction and deliver the urgency of reducing carbon emission via visualization.<br>I am responsible for data collection & preparation, model optimization and paper writing.
+Our paper tackles the problem of geographically accurate predictions by using fine-grained data, and preliminary optimizes existing methods by adapting deep learning models, such as Autoformer with time series.<br>

-- **Virtual Fit Project**<br>Guided by [Prof. Yu](https://computer.hdu.edu.cn/2021/1217/c6770a140242/page.htm) and [Prof. Gao](https://hz.xidian.edu.cn/info/1286/5200.htm)<br>Make online shopping faster!
+- **Virtual Fit Project**<br>Supervised by [Prof. Yu](https://computer.hdu.edu.cn/2021/1217/c6770a140242/page.htm) and [Prof. Gao](https://hz.xidian.edu.cn/info/1286/5200.htm)<br>Make online shopping faster!
 We focused on the effect of virtual fitting with improving the identification effect of clothing area.<br>I was the project manager in charge of time management and presenting the achievements regularly.
 Also, I did literature collection and Cocosnet algorithm implementation, assisting with web design.<br>

-- **Data Visualization — Dessert Shops in New York Northern Soho**<br>Guided by [Prof. Gaffney](https://www.sps.nyu.edu/homepage/academics/faculty-directory/20072-christopher-t-gaffney.html#about20072)<br>A simple field research and data processing skills were required.<br>I interviewed dessert shops and did data cleaning, ending up with two Tableau maps, one hand-drawn timetable and a flourish chart.<br>
+- **Data Visualization — Dessert Shops in New York Northern Soho**<br>Supervised by [Prof. Gaffney](https://www.sps.nyu.edu/homepage/academics/faculty-directory/20072-christopher-t-gaffney.html#about20072)<br>A simple field research and data processing skills were required.<br>I interviewed dessert shops and did data cleaning, ending up with two Tableau maps, one hand-drawn timetable and a flourish chart.<br>

-- **Lip2Wav Project**<br>Guided by [Prof. Yu](https://computer.hdu.edu.cn/2021/1217/c6770a140242/page.htm)<br>We were determined to improve the localization of foreign language videos.
+- **Lip2Wav Project**<br>Supervised by [Prof. Yu](https://computer.hdu.edu.cn/2021/1217/c6770a140242/page.htm)<br>We were determined to improve the localization of foreign language videos.
 The corresponding mouth shape with local language is our research orientation.<br>I did the front-end interface implementation.<br>

 - **Human Motion Recognition Based on MLP Classifier**<br>Paper for the 2022 Certificate Authority Cup International mathematical contest in modeling<br>I did the feature recognition and classification based on MLP Classifier, including model assessment and optimization(overfitting problem).<br>